aquasecurity/kube-bench/README.md

 There are three output states
 - [PASS] and [FAIL] indicate that a test was run successfully, and it either passed or failed
-- [WARN] means this test needs further attention, for example it is a test that needs to be run manually
+- [WARN] means this test needs further attention, for example, it is a test that needs to be run manually
 - [INFO] is informational output that needs no further action.

 ## Configuration